mdn/content/files/en-us/web/html/element/input/file/index.md

 {{EmbedLiveSample('A_basic_example', 650, 90)}}

+> [!NOTE]
-> **Note:** You can find this example on GitHub too — see the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/file-examples/simple-file.html), and also [see it running live](https://mdn.github.io/learning-area/html/forms/file-examples/simple-file.html).
+> You can find this example on GitHub too — see the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/file-examples/simple-file.html), and also [see it running live](https://mdn.github.io/learning-area/html/forms/file-examples/simple-file.html).

 Regardless of the user's device or operating system, the file input provides a button that opens up a file picker dialog that allows the user to choose a file.